mihailgaberov/scoreboard/README.md

-# scoreboard
+# Football World Cup Scoreboard
-Football World Cup Scoreboard that shows matches and scores.
+A React app simulating a Live Football World Cup Scoreboard that shows matches and scores.